maiziezhoulab/RNN_BrainMaturation/README.md

       │ ...
 ```
 ## Analysis
-*All analysis results of main RNN model in the paper can be reproduced by **Main_analysis.py**.
+*All analysis results of main RNN models in the paper can be reproduced by **Main_analysis.py**.
 Simply uncommenmt corresponding lines and run the script.*

 ### Analysis Function Instruction
-**print_basic_info** would show you the performance growth curve and other basic information of the model, which can hlep you to decide which rules and trial range to analyze. (corresponding to Fig.S5 in paper)
+**print_basic_info** would show the task performance during training and other basic information of the model, which can help you to decide which tasks(rules) and trials range(performance range) to analyze (corresponding to Fig.S7 in paper).

 <p align="center">
 	<img src="https://github.com/maiziezhoulab/RNN_PFCmaturation/blob/master/example_pic/growth_of_performance.png"  width="800">
 </p>

-**compute_H/gen_task_info** both generate the information of tasks to be analyzed. compute_H would also save the hidden layer response as .pkl files to accelerate subsquent analysis procedure, while gen_task_info only save task information to save up storage.
+**compute_H/gen_task_info** both generate the information of tasks to be analyzed. *compute_H* would also save the activity of RNN units of the hidden layer as .pkl files to accelerate subsquent analysis procedure, while *gen_task_info* only save task information to save up storage.

 ```
 ├─data